MacLake/djangocms-leaflet/README.md

 pip install djangocms-leaflet
 ```

-or add `djangocms-leaflet` to the dependencies of your project, e. g. in `pyprojet.toml`:
+or add `djangocms-leaflet` to the dependencies of your project, e. g. in `pyproject.toml`:
 ```toml
 dependencies = [
     # …